 - Similar to males but with more distinct amber markings in the wing

 - Unmistakable behaviour and coloration in the described habitat.

 - Monotypic and endemic to tropical Africa.

-- In South Africa it occurs in the hot north eastern Lowveld areas of LP and MP and the far northern edge of KZNP
+- In South Africa it occurs in the hot north eastern Lowveld areas of LP and MP (recently found north east of Pretoria) and the far northern edge of KZNP

 - Frequents large perennial open rivers even with strong (including swift flowing) currents.
 Sometimes in streams and lakes with (dense) sedges or reeds.